ocaml/platform-blog/merlin-2-0-0-released.md

 [Sublime-text-merlin](https://github.com/def-lkb/sublime-text-merlin).
 Help is welcome to improve and extend supported editing environments.

+**Remark** maybe you could explicitly mention above the developer(s) that started the sublime-text work?

 Windows support also received some fixes.
 Merlin is now distributed in [WODI](http://wodi.forge.ocamlcore.org/).
 Integration in [OCaml-on-windows](http://protz.github.io/ocaml-installer/) is planned.

 ### Installation

-This new version of merlin is already available on opam with `opam install merlin`, and can also be built from the source which are available at [the-lambda-church/merlin](http://github.com/the-lambda-church/merlin).
+This new version of merlin is already available with opam using `opam install merlin`, and can also be built from the source which are available at [the-lambda-church/merlin](http://github.com/the-lambda-church/merlin).